 Measures to ensure that the confidentiality and integrity of data is protected during transmission of personal data and transport of data carriers.

 • Transmission of data via encrypted data networks or tunnel connections (VPN)

 • Encryption methods that detect data changes during transport

 • Use of dedicated links in communication between datacenters when they belong to the same vendor

-• Use of HTTPS in communication between datacenters when they belong to different vendors
+• Use of HTTPS (whenever possible) in communication between datacenters when they belong to different vendors

 • Use of VPN’s in office to datacentre communication